doppiomacchiatto/sqs-to-lambda-via-lambda/README.md

 ## Building

-The `cloudformation.json` file is a build artifact - don't edit it directly!
+The `sqs-to-lambda.yml` file is a build artifact - don't edit it directly!
+The original is in `src/cloudformation.yml`
 To build:

 ```